If you find yourself looking at cruise after cruise but aren't sure which one to book, you need to keep reading!

 Keep in mind that Norwegian is geared more towards adults.
 There typically aren't nearly as many children on board.

-How Should I Pick a Cruise?
+How Should You Pick a Cruise?

 If you're like me, you probably hate making expensive decisions, which means, you would be devastated if you made an expensive mistake.